Teaching

-My teaching spans microeconomic theory, public finance, development and behavioral economics, and introductory microeconomics at both the undergraduate and Master’s levels.
-I emphasize clear economic intuition, formal models, and applications drawn from my research on taxation, informality, and policy evaluation.
-Courses are organized around problem-solving, data-driven assignments, and policy-relevant case studies.
+My teaching spans microeconomic theory, public finance, development and behavioral economics, and introductory microeconomics at both the undergraduate and Master's levels.
+For a detailed overview of my teaching philosophy, please see my Teaching Statement.

 Iowa State University